hYe807n/hYe807n.github.io/_posts/2021-02-28-adding-categories-tags-in-posts.md

 summary: "Learn how to add categories in posts"
 author: xplor4r
 date: '2021-02-28 1:35:23 +0530'
-category: ['guides','segmentation', 'detection', 'classification']
+category: ['segmentation', 'detection', 'classification']
-tags: guides
+tags: BC
 thumbnail: /assets/img/posts/code.jpg
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes, multi categories and tags
 usemathjax: false